Vespula infernalis: Taxonomy and phylogeny

-Vespula infernalis is a member of the family Vespidae.
-Furthermore, Vespula infernalis is nearly identical in appearance and biology to the Old World species V. austriaca and is considered its sister species.
-Until recently the Nearctic population was considered to be the same species, and appears in all of the literature before 2012 as V. austriaca, though some sources are not yet updated (e.g.).
+V. infernalis is a member of the family Vespidae.
+It is nearly identical in appearance and biology to the Old World species V. austriaca and is considered its sister species.
+Until recently the Nearctic population was considered to be the same species, and appears in all of the literature before 2012 as V. austriaca, though some sources are not yet updated; see.

 Description and identification

 This wasp is an obligate social parasite.
 As a result, it possess special morphological adaptations to take over host colonies.
-These adaptations include larger body parts such as a larger head width than its host Vespula acadica.
-Because of its parasitic lifestyle, V. infernalis has a large stinger with very curved sting shafts; this curving allows the parasitic wasp to puncture through the intersegmental membranes of host colony workers who are defending their nests.
+These adaptations include larger body parts such as a larger head width than its host V. acadica.
+As an adaptation to its parasitic lifestyle, V. infernalis has a large, heavily curved stinger; this curving allows the parasitic wasp to puncture through the intersegmental membranes of host colony workers who are defending their nests.

 The male abdomen is longer with thick lateral black bands while the female abdomen is wider with fewer lateral black bands and black dots.
 V. infernalis wasps have a characteristic black and yellow colouring throughout their bodies.
 Irregular margins and narrow yellow marks on the scape are often used to identify Vespula infernalis.